About Us

 What sets Lesley apart is her ability to bridge deep understanding with real-world action.
 By integrating tools from the humanities and social sciences, she helps leaders move beyond insight to create sustainable, human-centered change that actually sticks.
 Clients value her capacity to work at the level of both feeling and strategy, supporting growth that is meaningful, manageable, and durable over time.

-Lesley works one-on-one with senior leaders and facilitates system-wide initiatives, with particular expertise in philanthropy, education, and healthcare.
+Lesley works one-on-one with senior leaders and facilitates system-wide initiatives.
 She has taught leadership and innovation at the UNC Graduate School and served as a practicum instructor at the UNC School of Social Work.

-With her team, Lesley also writes and podcasts at Diversity Differently, where they explore new ways of thinking about leadership, equity, and organizational life.
+With her team, Lesley also writes and podcasts at Diversity Differently, where they explore new ways of thinking about leadership, change, and organizational success.

-• Cord Whitaker is the co-owner of Sagely and a trusted thought partner to leaders seeking to create meaningful, lasting culture change.
-A widely published scholar and public intellectual, Cord brings deep expertise in narrative, history, and systems to help organizations understand how inherited stories shape present-day beliefs, behaviors, and power dynamics.
+A widely published scholar and public intellectual, Cord brings deep expertise in narrative, history, and systems to help organizations understand how inherited stories shape present-day beliefs, behaviors, power dynamics, and responses to disruption.
+His work equips leaders to respond to crisis not only tactically, but strategically—by reshaping the narratives and systems that drive long-term outcomes.

-An associate professor of English at Wellesley College, Cord is the author of Black Metaphors: How Modern Racism Emerged from Medieval Race-Thinking.
-His work has been featured by NPR, The New York Times, Slate, and the History Channel.
-He has also served as Chair of the Presidential Commission on Ethnicity, Race, and Equity at Wellesley and currently serves on the board of Yale University’s Life Worth Living program.
+An associate professor of English at Wellesley College, his work has been featured by NPR, The New York Times, Slate, and the History Channel.

 Robyn focuses on somatic healing, grief, and attachment, specializing in guiding high-level leaders, intellectuals, and medical professionals to tap into their own experience in order to encourage more healing and collaboration.